luciusmagn/magnusi.tech/posts/huoh.md

 Horus grabbed him by the shoulders and started shaking him.
 "Hey, you alright?
 Can you hear me?
 Wake up, man."

 This didn't help.
 Horus pulled out a small, but bright flashlight.
 He opened one of the man's eyes and shone into it.
-Neiro noticed he wasn't Modified, his eyes were brown.
+Neiro could feel that he isn't Modified.
 That surprised her.

 The man's pupil reacted to the light, luckily, so he wasn't in that of a dire condition.
 Both Horus and Neiro could see that his pupils were already very dilated, he probably had some strong stuff in his system.